wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 The `pyproject.toml` file is the standard project configuration file as defined in [pyproject.toml specification](https://packaging.python.org/en/latest/specifications/pyproject-toml/#pyproject-toml-spec).
-The variant metadata is rooted at the top-level variant table.
-This format does not include the variant dictionary.
+The variant metadata must be rooted at a top-level table named `variant`.
+It must not specify the `variants` dictionary.

-Under a `[variant]` key, it defines the providers and default priorities needed to build and consume the variants.
+It is used by build backends to build variant wheels.

-**Example Structure:**
+Example Structure:

 ```toml
 [variant.default-priorities]